AstroKriel/Asgard/README.md

 ### Cloning

 Asgard uses recursive Git submodules.
-Clone it with all submodules in one shot:
+Clone it and its submodules in one shot:

 ```bash
 git clone --recurse-submodules git@github.com:AstroKriel/Asgard.git